lucvsemr/ohjelmoinnin-perusteet/src/content/osa5/osa5-4.md

 In the exercise base there is the class `Person`, which we are already quite familiar with.
 There is also an outline for the class `HealthStation`.
 Health station objects process people in different ways, they e.g. weigh and feed people.
 In this exercise we will construct a health station.
 The code of the Person class should not be modified in this exercise!

-* Section 1 - Weighing people
+* Osa 1 - Weighing people

 The `Weigh` method receives a person as a parameter, and it is meant to return to its caller the weight of that person.
 The weight information can be found by calling a suitable property of the Person person.
 So your task is to complete the code of the method!

-* Section 2 - Feeding people
+* Osa 2 - Feeding people

 It is possible to modify the state of the object that is received as a parameter.
 Fill in the method called `public void Feed(Person person)` for the health station.
 It should increase the weight of the parameter person by one.

-* Section 3 - Counting weighings
+* Osa 3 - Counting weighings

 Use the variable `public int weighings { get; private set; }` to count weighings - That is, when ever the method `Weigh` is called, the variable should increase by one.